anygrid/development/README.md

 **development**

 Code, devices, protocols and services.
-What else we need to pump up a network manage ment system?
+What else we need to pump up a network management system?